facebookincubator/velox/velox/docs/functions/presto/conversion.rst

 integral number within the range of the result type.
 By default, casting from strings that represent floating-point numbers is not allowed.

-If cast_to_int_by_truncate is set to true, and the string represents a decimal, the decimal part will be truncated for casting to an integer.
+If cast_to_int_by_truncate is set to true, and the string represents a floating-point number, the decimal part will be truncated for casting to an integer.

 Casting from invalid input values throws.